Evryway/evryway.github.io/about.md

 ---
 layout: page
-title: About
+title: About Evryway
 permalink: /about/
 ---

-# About Evryway

 Evryway is currently creating virtual and augmented reality prototypes.

+The short term goal is to build a multiparticipant holodeck experience, including environments, voice chat, avatars, motion, controller inputs and interactive elements.

 ### What does that even mean?

-All will become clear over the coming weeks and months.
-If you like Snow Crash and Neuromancer, you'll love the first prototype.
+All will become clear over the coming weeks and months, but if you like Neuromancer and Snow Crash, you'll love where we're going.

+Take a look at the prototypes videos for each step of the process.

 ### Contact